Lost on how to get your online directory business out of the depths of page 13 in search results?

 Get your WordPress Webhosting

-The first step is like the previous method: You’ll get Webhosting for your website.
-Once you have selected your Webhosting, the next step is installing WordPress.
+The first step is like the previous method: You’ll get web hosting for your website.
+Once you have selected your web hosting, the next step is installing WordPress.
 Most web hostings come with a one-click WordPress installation.

-Install AyeCode connect plugin
+Install the AyeCode connect plugin

 Install the AyeCode connect plugin as we have installed it in the previous method.